Roronoa Zoro: Portrayals

 Christopher Sabat voiced Zoro in the Funimation English dub of the anime series.

 Mackenyu portrays Zoro in the live action series.

-In the original Japanese version of the One Piece anime series, Zoro is voiced by Kazuya Nakai as an adult and Megumi Urawa as a child.
-In the first OVA Defeat Him!
-The Pirate Ganzack from 1998 is voiced by Wataru Takagi.
+In the original Japanese version of the One Piece anime series, Zoro is voiced by Kazuya Nakai as an adult and by Megumi Urawa as a child.
+In the 1988 OVA Defeat Him!
+The Pirate Ganzack, Zoro is voiced by Wataru Takagi.

 In Odex's dubs of the first 104 episodes of One Piece in Singapore, Zoro was voiced by Brian Zimmerman.
-In the 4kids Entertainment's dub of the first 104 episodes of One Piece, Zoro was renamed "Zolo," which was later implemented in the Viz Media adaption of the manga series; he was voiced by Marc Diraison and Andrew Rannells as a child.
-In Funimation Entertainment's dubs of the entire One Piece franchise, adult Zoro is voiced by Christopher Sabat with Cynthia Cranz playing the role of child Zoro for episode 2 and by Brina Palencia for the rest of the franchise.
-Sabat compared Zoro's characterization with Tsubasa: Reservoir Chronicles Kurogane and YuYu Hakushos Kazuma Kuwabara, describing them as "the tough guy with a heart of gold".
-As a result, Sabat feared that he sometimes performs similar voices despite the fact that the characters are different.
-He also tried seeing the original actors' works to avoid getting a more specific delivery.
-In the game One Piece: Unlimited Adventure, Sabat reprises his role as adult Zoro, with child Zoro voiced by Aaron Dismuke.
+In 4kids Entertainment's dub of the first 104 episodes of One Piece, Zoro was renamed "Zolo", which was later adopted in Viz Media's adaptation of the manga; he was voiced by Marc Diraison as an adult and Andrew Rannells as a child.
+In Funimation Entertainment's dubs of the entire One Piece franchise, adult Zoro is voiced by Christopher Sabat, while child Zoro is voiced by Cynthia Cranz episode 2 and by Brina Palencia for the remainder of the franchise.
+Sabat compared Zoro's characterization to that of Tsubasa: Reservoir Chronicles Kurogane and YuYu Hakushos Kazuma Kuwabara, describing them as "the tough guy with a heart of gold".
+As a result, Sabat feared that he sometimes performed similar voices, despite the characters being different.
+He also studied the original actors' performances to avoid developing a more specific delivery.
+In the game One Piece: Unlimited Adventure, Sabat reprises his role as adult Zoro, while Aaron Dismuke voices child Zoro.

-Zoro is portrayed by Mackenyu in the live action adaptation of One Piece, while Maximilian Lee Piazza portrays young Zoro.
+Zoro is portrayed by Mackenyu in the live-action adaptation of One Piece, while Maximilian Lee Piazza portrays young Zoro.